 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
 The clinical development of neffy or any future product candidates is susceptible to the risk of failure inherent at any stage of development, including failure to demonstrate safety or efficacy in a clinical trial or across a broad population of patients, the occurrence of adverse events that are severe or medically or commercially unacceptable, failure to comply with protocols or applicable regulatory requirements, and determination by the FDA, the EMA or any other comparable foreign regulatory authority that a product candidate may not continue development or is not approvable.
-For example, the repeat-dose pk/pd trial requested in the FDA's CRL, if conducted, may not yield results that are expected or consistent with the prior product profile of neffy, which may have the effect of further delaying or preventing our approval pathway.
-Additionally, our expenses could increase if it is required by the FDA, the EMA or any other comparable foreign regulatory authority to perform clinical trials or studies in addition to those currently expected, or if there are any delays in completing our clinical trials or the development of neffy or any future product candidate has a beneficial effect, that effect will not be detected during clinical evaluation as a result of one or more of a variety of factors, including the size, duration, design, measurements, conduct or analysis of our clinical trials greater than the actual positive effect, if any.
-Similarly, in our clinical trials we may fail to detect toxicity of or intolerability caused by neffy or any future product candidates are toxic or not well-tolerated when that is not in fact the case. neffy and any future product candidates could fail to receive regulatory approval for many reasons, including the follow
+Additionally, our expenses could increase if it is required by the FDA, the EMA or any other comparable foreign regulatory authority to perform clinical trials or studies in addition to those currently expected or if there are any delays in completing our clinical trials or the development of neffy for additional indications.
+It is possible that even if neffy or any future product candidate has a beneficial effect, that effect will not be detected during clinical evaluation as a result of one or more of a variety of factors, including the size, duration, design, measurements, conduct or analysis of our clinical trials.
+Conversely, as a result of the same factors, our clinical trials may indicate an apparent positive effect of neffy or any future product candidate that is greater than the actual positive effect, if any.
+Similarly, in our clinical trials we may fail to detect toxicity of or intolerability caused by neffy or any future product candidate, or mistakenly believe that neffy or any future product candidates are toxic or not well-tolerated when that is not in fact the case. neffy and any future product candidates could fail to receive regulatory approval for many reasons, including the following: